 Two months after the GDPR came into effect, Enza Iannopollo, senior analyst at Forrester, said -"Many companies have reported a decrease of about 25 percent to 40 percent of their addressable market.
 These are customers or prospects that have not given their consent to receive marketing communication or be profiled."

-In the current scenario, only GDPR- compliant outsourcing service providers, irrespective of their location, can process the data of EU citizens.
+In the current scenario, only GDPR- compliant outsourcing service providers, irrespective of their location or type (whether they develop products or employee relocation services), can process the data of EU citizens.
 For non-compliance with the GDPR, both data controller and data processor can be fined up to €20 million or 4% of a company’s total global annual turnover in the last financial year (whichever amount is greater).

 Outsourcing firms that want to work with EU-based companies require strengthening their data security and privacy policies in order to align themselves with the standards laid down by the GDPR.
 GDPR has changed the relationship between the EU-based companies and the outsourcing services providers.